 Treatment may involve suturing the third eyelid over the damaged area and suturing the eyelids together to immobilize the structures and give them a chance to heal.
 Of course, antibodies are administered both to the eye itself and internally.

 Diseases of the lens of the dog are common.
-Opacity of the lens, or cataracts, are most obvious and it occurs frequently in old animals.
+The opacity of the lens, or cataracts, are most obvious and it occurs frequently in old animals.

 The first sign of changes in the composition of the lens is seen as a cloudiness or bluish discoloration.
 At this stage the dog may show impairment of vision only at night or begin to lose its ability to catch balls or judge moving objects.